bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 #### Structure

 On Aumyr there is no fixed seat of the Faith, as over time have been formed around the world various circles in the various biomes, mainly autonomous and diversified between them as regards the aspects of Nature revered.
 The Circles are not very numerous, formed by an old man who covers the role of Wise and Head of the circle, the role lasts from when you are elected until his death.
 The role of a Wise Man is full of responsibility, knowledge and power.
-Although the activities of the Faith remain secret to most people, in reality the various circles often meet at events related to nature, such as the beginning of a new season, to celebrate sacred festivities for the brotherhood.
+Although the activities of the Faith remain secret to most people, in reality the various circles often meet at events related to nature, such as the beginning of a new season, to celebrate sacred festivities for the Council.

 #### Reputation